 No idea what the difference between a long or short odd is?
-Mounting Yard and Racing Expert for Sky Channel, Lizzie Jelfs, gives you the low down on placing a bet at The Star Championships during Autumn Racing Carnival.
+Mounting Yard and Racing Expert for Sky Channel, Lizzie Jelfs, gives you the low down on placing your bet at The TAB Everest.

-Whether you’re attending The Star Championship race days this year on the Royal Randwick or barracking from afar, Lizzie suggests immersing yourself in the whole experience to really enjoy the ride.
+Whether you’re one of the fortunate few attending The TAB Everest this year at Royal Randwick or barracking from afar, Lizzie suggests immersing yourself in the whole experience to really enjoy the ride.

 If you’re reading this, it’s likely you’re not attending horse races every week or diligently looking up race results.
 Here’s where Lizzie and the team of horse racing experts can assist in identifying certain criteria to look for when placing a bet.

 “You have some simple rules,” says Lizzie.
-“A lot of people will look at the form guide and have a look at the race.
-On the form guide there’s a listing of posts, how fast the horse is or where they should position in the rank.”
+“First of all grab the form guide – it has a lot of information to help you make your choice.
+There’s the full list of horses in the race, their trainers and jockeys, as well as a snapshot of past performance.”
 Some seasoned betters will make their decision based on where the horse is positioned – i.e. what barrier they’ve drawn – and the price of the odds for particular horses.
 Lizzie also suggests following a team or particular horse trainer – especially if that trainer has a large team of horses to choose from.
 This will make the whole experience more interesting, a little like barracking for your favourite football team.

 Depending on where you live Racing New South Wales, Racing Queensland and Racing Victoria are great resources for learning more about a horse, jockey, trainer or stable – and keeping tabs on how they’re doing during the racing season.
 “You can see all their replays and some of the race meetings,” suggests Lizzie.